 Thank you for visiting! |

 I belong to the third generation of Zainichi Koreans, who are stateless postcolonial exiles and quasi-refugees of Korean descent in/from Japan.
 My ancestors crossed the sea from colonial Korea to imperial Japan and lost their way home due to the Korean war and division.
-As a researcher, educator, and community organizer, I seek to dismantle violent structures of nation-state boundaries, gender norms, and racial oppression by connecting my people's story to the vibrant histories of queer, trans, and non-binary people of color. |
+As a writer, teacher, and community organizer, I seek to dismantle violent structures of transnational capital by connecting my people's story to the vibrant histories of queer, trans, and non-binary people of color. |

 education

-M.A. in Sociology, Rutgers University (2015)
+Rutgers University (2015)

-M.Sc. in Gender, Development, and Globalisation, London School of Economics (2012)
+London School of Economics (2012)

-B.A. in Sociology, San Francisco State University (2010)
+San Francisco State University (2010)

 new publication: Book Chapter